A backgrounder by Wali Zahid

 12 October 1999: Just-terminated General Pervez Musharraf removes Sharif government in a coup.

 October 2002: Imran Khan (born 5 October) elected MNA from Mianwali.

 October 2011: Imran Khan gets a launch in Lahore with 100,000 supporters ahead of 2013 general elections

 October 2013: Sharif visits Washington DC and meets US President Barack Obama.

 A new bone of contention is CPEC.
-Army wants control of $46 billion CPEC (China-Pakistan Economic Corridor) as well.
+Since US money supplies from Coalition Support Fund are nearly over and US Congress didn’t allow $300 million military aid this year unless action against Haqqani network is taken, army wants control of $46 billion CPEC (China-Pakistan Economic Corridor) as well.

 There were indications that Sharif will get some of this lost space back after General Raheel Sharif retires on 29 November and a new army chief of Nawaz’s liking is appointed.

-But the powers that be may have other plans, hence the hurried 30 October (or 2 November) Islamabad lockdown.
+But the powers that be may have other plans, hence the hurried 2 November Islamabad lockdown.

 Dawn: Exclusive: Act against militants or face international isolation, civilians tell military https://t.co/6fOZypto6T